Zhanghao1999math/homepage/README.md

 Unfortunately, there are even more discrepancies when it comes to finite logarithmic chiral CFTs.
 Due to Miyamoto's observation that traces are not enough to consider <i>self-sewing</i>, the VOA community usually uses <i>pseudo-traces</i> and associative algebras in their formulation of sewing-factorization theorem.
 The most recent progress is Huang's proof of modular invariance of pseudo-traces of intertwining operators, which is known as the <i>geometric construction</i> of (genus 1) conformal blocks.
 On the other hand, the TQFT community prefers <i>coends</i> to deal with this problem.
 This is (conjecturally) known as the <i>categorical construction</i> of (genus 1) conformal blocks.
 In particular, the categorical S-transformation is defined in terms of coends.

 In Huang's proof of rigidity of the tensor category of a C_2-cofinite and rational VOA, it is highly non-trivial to prove that the modular S-transform coincides with the categorial S-transform.
-Therefore, for C_2-cofinite VOAs, it is necessary to compare the SL_2(Z)-representation obtained from pseudo-traces with the one coming from the coends.
+Therefore, for C_2-cofinite VOAs, the definition of categorical S-transformation is defined using Lyubashenko's coend.
+Therefore, it is necessary to compare the SL_2(Z)-representation obtained from pseudo-traces with the one coming from the coends.

 In my three-part series paper "Analytic Conformal Blocks of C_2-cofinite Vertex Operator Algebras" joint with [Bin Gui](https://binguimath.github.io), we focused on finite logarithmic chiral CFTs and gave a coend formulation of the sewing-factorization theorem.
 We proved that <i>disjoint sewing</i> is a coend and gives a categorical construction of conformal blocks of <i>arbitrary genus</i>.

-In the appendix of the second paper, we proved that (higher genus) pseudo-traces come from disjoint sewing.
+In the second paper, we proved that (higher genus) pseudo-traces come from disjoint sewing.
 In a future paper, we will prove the inverse part, which will establish the relationship between pseudo-traces and coends we want.

 ## Publications